 \subsection{Near-optimal tensor methods with respect to the initial variable residual}

-In this section we build up from Algorithm~\ref{alg:MSN} to develop a near optimal algorithm for which we provide explicit complexity bounds for the approximation of a stationary point.
-The obtained oracle complexity bound matches that of the lower bound presented in~\cite{grapiglia2019tensor} up to a logarithmic factor.
-The basic assumption is that the starting point $x_0$ satisfies $\|x_0 - x_*\|_2 \le R$.
+In this subsection, we build up from Algorithm~\ref{alg:MSN} to develop a near-optimal algorithm, we provide explicit complexity bounds for approximating a stationary point.
+The obtained oracle complexity bound matches the lower bound presented in~\cite{grapiglia2020tensor} up to a logarithmic factor.
+The basic assumption is that the starting point~$x_0$ satisfies ~$\|x_0 - x^*\|_2 \le R$.